MetPX/sarracenia/docs/source/Explanation/DeploymentConsiderations.rst

 Source
   Someone who wants to ship data to someone else.
 They do that by advertising a trees of files that are copied from the starting point to one or more pumps in the network.
-The advertisement sources produced tell others exactly where and how to download the files, and Sources have to say where they want the data to go to.
+The notification message sources produced tell others exactly where and how to download the files, and Sources have to say where they want the data to go to.

   Sources use programs like `sr_post.1 <../Reference/sr3.1.html#post>`_,
   `sr_watch.1 <../Reference/sr3.1.html#watch>`_, and `sr_poll(1) <../Reference/sr3.1.html#poll>`_ to create
-  their advertisements.
+  their notification messages.

 Subscribers
-  are those who examine advertisements about files that are available, and download the files they are interested in.
+  are those who examine notification messages about files that are available, and download the files they are interested in.

   Subscribers use `sr_subscribe(1) <../Reference/sr3.1.html#subscribe>`_